whuybrec/MiniGamesBot/README.md

 3. Adjust the variables in 'discordbot.utils.private.py': enter the bot's token, your discord ID, your bot's discord ID and some channel IDs.
 4. Run 'main.py'

+If you have any trouble with this or you have suggestions/remarks, don't hesitate to contact me.

 ## About me